neuralmagic/deepsparse/examples/aws-sagemaker/README.md

 pip install -r requirements.txt
 ```

-**Replace the `role_arn` PLACEHOLDER string with your AWS [ARN](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-roles.html) at the bottom of SparseMaker class on the `endpoint.py` file.
-It should look like this:** `"arn:aws:iam::XXX:role/service-role/XXX"`
+**Before starting, replace the `role_arn` PLACEHOLDER string with your AWS [ARN](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-roles.html) at the bottom of SparseMaker class on the `endpoint.py` file.
+Your ARN should look something like this:** `"arn:aws:iam::XXX:role/service-role/XXX"`

 Run the following command to build your SageMaker endpoint.